awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 ![AWS Tracking Application](images/pic2.png)

 Once the email recipient accepts the confirmation, that email is subscribed to the specific SNS topic and recieves published messages.
-To publish as message, a user enters the message into the web applicaiton and then chooses the **Publish** button.
+To publish a message, a user enters the message into the web applicaiton and then chooses the **Publish** button.

 ![AWS Tracking Application](images/pic3.png)